 4.7.
 Birds—A number of studies have addressed size and shape changes through time in Pleistocene mammals, but there have been much fewer such studies in birds, since their fossil record is much more fragmentary.
 The five most common birds at Rancho La Brea (Howard, 1962) are the golden eagle, the California turkey, the La Brea condor, the bald eagle, and the caracara (along with the teratorn, which is currently under study by K. Campbell, Jr.).

 Molina and Prothero (2011) analyzed the huge sample of right tarsometatarsi (TMT) or lower leg bone, the most common skeletal element in most fossil birds.
 They measured five variable in almost 700 specimens from numerous pits, and found no statistically significant differences between the pit samples as determined by ANOVA.
+The time series for all five variables are strongly consistent with stasis (Dir 0.06, RW 0.21, Stasis 0.73).

 Syverson and Prothero (2010) looked at many different skeletal elements of the Pleistocene condor, Gymnogyps amplus.
 In addition to showing that this species is valid and can be clearly distinguished from the modern California condor, G. californicus, Syverson and Prothero looked at the change in the size and shape of TMTs through time, and using ANOVA, found no evidence of pit samples which were statistically separated from the rest of the specimens.
+Further analysis of this data set confirms that all TMT measurements follow a pattern strongly consistent with stasis and weakly consistent with a random walk (Dir 0.03, RW 0.32, Stasis 0.65), as do humeral measurements (Dir 0.30, RW 0.00, Stasis 0.70).
+The best models for other skeletal measurements on RLB G. amplus are split between stasis and a random walk (mean AIC weights for all G. amplus measurements: Dir 0.06, RW 0.65, Stasis 0.30).
 They also found evidence that the large G. amplus survived into the early Holocene and did not immediately reduce in size to G. californicus, as had long been assumed.

 Fragomeni and Prothero (2011) looked at three other birds that are common at Rancho La Brea.
 They measured multiple dimensions of the TMTs of the bald eagle and caracara, and found no evidence of size or shape changes in these limb bones through the entire time span.
 They also analyzed the data set measured by Bochenski and Campbell (2006) of California turkeys, and found that they too show stasis over the entire span of the dated pits at Rancho La Brea.